Islam is the fast-growing religion in the world, and has been

 I spent about six months building a wardrobe that made me feel comfortable enough to start.
 I told myself that if an item wasn’t hijabi-friendly, I wasn’t buying it.
 I went thrifting often to find affordable pieces.
 I started posting on social media in exchange for modest clothing.
 I scrolled through Instagram and Pinterest for inspiration.

+(Check out this article, which lays out part one and part two about how to add key items of clothing and how to layer them with clothes from your existing wardrobe to bring more modesty to your outfits.)
 I don’t ever think modesty is a one-stop journey.
 From when I first converted to trying the hijab to making the intention to wear hijab for the rest of my life, Insha’Allah, to even now – my modesty has fluctuated.
 There’s always something to improve on.
 My neck showing?
 I got neck covers to wear the loose hijab styles I wanted.
 My forearms showing?
 I started wearing undershirts and sleeves.
 My body shape showing?
 I started sizing up and layering fabrics.
 I’m sure that even a year into my hijab journey, I still have plenty of room to grow, Alhamdullilah.

 What are some things that the Muslim community can do better to help support Muslim women converts in general and then specifically with regards to hijab?